The meme. [[labelnote:Explanation]]The explanation behind the meme, if necessary.[[/labelnote]] Explanation Like this.

 LifeAlert, a Spiritual Successor service to LifeCall, would later trademark the phrase for use in its own commercials.

 Slap-Chop commercial quotes, such as "You're gonna love my nuts" or "You're gonna be in a great mood all day, cause you'll be slapping your troubles away!".
 Similarly, ShamWow quotes.
 Explanation Vince Offer, advertising Slap-chop

 Mutation: The Slap-Chop Rap, which has now been licensed to be put into the actual commercial.

 HI, I'M BARRY SCOTT!
 AND I USE CILLIT BANG!
 Explanation Cillit Bang and the spokesperson for their UK commercial campaign.

 And it came full-circle in the US ads for Cillit Bang (known as Easy-Off BAM there), which used music "inspired by" the Cillit Bang remix video.

-Further proof if any was needed, that New Zealand is the 51st state.
 In New Zealand, it's Easy-Off BAM, of course, and the guy has a hybrid NZ-American accent (well, most NZ advertising voice-overs have this weird hybrid accent).

 Blankets are okay, but they can slip and slide.
 And when you need to reach for something, your hands are trapped inside.
 Explanation Now there's the Snuggie: the blanket that has sleeves!